skranz/EconCurves/README.md

   - marker: a horizontal or vertical straight line
   - data: a dataframe or list that contains parameter values used to compute a curve.
-  - line: contains actually computed x and y values of a curve or marker given x and y ranges and some data.
+  - geom: contains actually computed x and y values of a curve or marker given x and y ranges and some data.

 [http://econfin.de:3838/makro/](http://econfin.de:3838/makro/)